it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 ![alt text][pic28]

 4\.
-We will now add a condition to retrieve the Account for the Account ID that is passed to the API.
 Add Salesforce connector to the flow, as done in the previous steps, selecting Account>Retrieve Accounts.

-Click on the **Add condition** and you will see the **Where** clause for the equals condition.
-Click the burger icon and you will see the mapping option in which you can select under Request URL Parameter>Object the **Account ID** that is passed to the API.
-When done should look like the following:

-![alt text][pic29]

-5\.
 Now we will map our API Response keys to the respective values we want our consumer to obtain from Salesforce.
 Let us start with the **AccountID** field
 * Click on the hamburger icon next to AccountID field. ![alt text][pic30]
 * Now you will see the list of **Available mappings.**